Choose the Best School for Your Aircraft Dispatching Career

 It’s a simple undisputed fact: we’ve been doing it longer, better, and with greater success than any other school in the world.
 We’ve trained more airline personnel than any other school.
 As a result, our graduates are unquestionably regarded as the most highly qualified, most highly trained, and most likely to succeed in the industry by the airlines that hire them.
 Just ask our Graduates, as well as the Airlines (who only prefer prepared graduates).
-View examples of students from around the world on our Class Photos page.
+View examples of students from around the world on our Class Photos page, or our social media sites for additional class photos.

 Some schools will only allow their students the opportunity to use government publications in their courses.
 These materials are inexpensive, but the airlines use many other publications with different formats.
 And they expect you to understand how to use them before you arrive on Day 1.
 It is also impossible to instruct and learn computer flight planning, weather retrieval, and the use of Aircraft Situation Display in a classroom without computers or tablets, or Internet access.

 Run a Cost Comparison